Thales of Miletus: Sagacity

 Thales is recognized as one of the Seven Sages of Greece, semi-legendary wise statesmen and founding figures of Ancient Greece.
-While which seven one chooses may change, the seven has a canonical four which includes Thales, Solon of Athens, Pittacus of Mytilene, and Bias of Priene.
+While which seven one chooses may change, the seven have a canonical four, which include Thales, Solon of Athens, Pittacus of Mytilene, and Bias of Priene.
 Diogenes Laërtius tells us that the Seven Sages were created in the archonship of Damasius at Athens about 582 BC and that Thales was the first sage.
 (Note: The same story, however, asserts that Thales emigrated to Miletus; and that he did not become a student of nature until after his political career.
 This story has to be rejected if one is to believe that Thales was a native of Miletus, and other typical things about him like his prediction of the eclipse.)

-The sages were associated with the Delphic maxims, a quote or maxim attributed to each one inscribed on the Temple of Apollo at Delphi.
+The sages were associated with the Delphic maxims, a quote or maxim attributed to each one, inscribed on the Temple of Apollo at Delphi.
 Thales has arguably the most famous of all, gnothi seauton or know thyself.
-According to the 10th-century Byzantine encyclopedia the Suda, the proverb is both "applied to those whose boasts exceed what they are" and "a warning to pay no attention to the opinion of the multitude."
+According to the 10th-century Byzantine encyclopedia, the Suda, the proverb is both "applied to those whose boasts exceed what they are" and "a warning to pay no attention to the opinion of the multitude."
 (Note: The aphorism has also been attributed to various other philosophers.
 Diogenes Laërtius attributes it to Thales but notes that Antisthenes in his Successions of Philosophers attributes it instead to Phemonoe, a mythical Greek poet.
 The Roman poet Juvenal quotes the phrase in Greek and states that the precept descended e caelo (from heaven).
 Other names of potential include Pythagoras and Heraclitus.)